Fewer journalists murdered, but far more behind bars in 2021 | DW | 16.12.2021

 Supporters of press freedom has criticizued the decision of London's High Court to overturn the ban on Julian Assange's extradition to the US

 The case of Australian Wikileaks founder Julian Assange has also been grabbing international attention again of late.
-On December 10, a British appeals court ruled that the 50-year-old could be extradited to the US after all, overturning an earlier judgment.
+On December 10, a British appeals court ruled that the 50-year old could be extradited to the United States after all, overturning an earlier judgment.
 He faces up to 175 years in jail if convicted of espionage charges.

 RSF, which is headquartered in Paris and has 13 regional offices, was set up in 1985 and works for press freedom in more than 130 countries.